keunwoo/infosec-study-guide/README.md

 > web, but it is still very much worth reading cover to cover.

+Bruce Sterling.
+[The Hacker Crackdown: Law and Disorder on the Electronic Frontier][sterling-1992] 1992.

+> This is not a technical text; it's narrative nonfiction about the early
+> history of hacking.
+Not strictly required to build systems today, but many of
+> the people you encounter will have heard this lore.
+Knowing this history also
+> explains some cultural features of infosec, such as its distrust of US law
+> enforcement.

 ## news sources

 As noted above, the field moves fast.
 Here are some random tips for keeping up